tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_19.md

 This part of the tutorial will cover the usage of third-party libraries with angular-meteor.

-Parts of this tutorial are also relevant for users who uses only Meteor, without angular-meteor, because the solution for third-party libraries comes from Meteor packaging manager - **Atmosphere**.
+Parts of this tutorial are also relevant for users who uses only Meteor, without angular-meteor, because the solution for third-party libraries comes from Meteor packaging manager - [Atmosphere](atmospherejs.com).

-With release of Meteor 1.3 it is also possible to use **NPM**!
-It opens a lot of new opportunities.
+With release of Meteor 1.3 it is also possible to use [NPM](npmjs.com)!
+It opens a lot of new opportunities since most JavasScript third-party libraries are hosted by this package manager.
 In fact, if it possible you should always use packages from NPM instead of Atmosphere.

 In this part of the tutorial we will show multiple solution for the same problem - using third-party libraries with Meteor and angular-meteor.

 Every Angular 1 developer knows and uses third-party libraries (like angular-ui-bootstrap, ui-router, etc..), but because we do not have the ability to easily include the ".js" file on our "head" tag - we need another solutions.